theyudhiztira/loggage/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/theyudhiztira/loogie/blob/main/LICENSE) file for details.

 ## Contact

-For any questions or suggestions, please contact [your email or contact information].
+For any questions or suggestions, please contact [theyudhiztira@gmail.com].